 But, anyway, I’m guessing that office and school Christmas parties are over by this time.
 Since lechon is a favorite party dish… well, for those who have leftover lechon, there is an alternative to paksiw.
 This crisp fried pull pork is just lovely with rice and egg.

-No measurements are given below, just the list of ingredients, because leftovers are always more or less.
+No measurements are given for this crisp fried pulled pork (a.k.a. leftover lechon), just the list of ingredients, because leftovers are always more or less.
 Cooking this dish is not like starting with a kilo of pork.
 This is lechon leftover so all the ingredients are more or less.
 As a rough guide, allot one chili, 1/2 tsp. of garlic and two tbsps. of chopped onion for every cup of shredded meat.
 The amount of cooking oil you will need depends on how lean or how fatty the leftover lechon is.
 Again, as a rough guide, about two tablespoonfuls for every a cup of shredded lechon.

-- Pair your crisp fried pulled pork with fried egg, and serve with rice.
-Don’t forget to sprinkle everything with snipped scallions and cilantro to round up the flavors and to add a nice vibrant color to the dish.
+Pair your crisp fried pulled pork with fried egg, and serve with rice.
+Don’t forget to sprinkle everything with sliced shallots and cilantro to round up the flavors and to add a nice vibrant color to the dish.